 The vanishing masses and their invisible cells now have a startling analogue or image.
 The Dutch art-scientist, Jalila Essaidi in collaboration with Dr Abdoel El Ghalbzouri are progressing a new material.
 Some are calling it Rumpled Silk Skin.
 Human skin and spider silk have been synthesised by way of first adding spider genes to the genome of goats, then separating from goat’s milk its resulting silky content, and then spinning and weaving this content into a material on which human cells are grown.
 Why should you do this?
 Jalila was inspired by a tale about Genghis Khan’s horsemen riding into battle wearing silk vests as armour against enemy arrows.
 Jalila tried firing bullets at her Rumpled Silk Skin to find that although at full speed the bullets penetrated, at reduced speed they did not.
 She said, moving the idea even further, “…why bother with a vest: imagine replacing keratin, the protein responsible for the toughness of human skin, with this spider silk protein.”

-The idea of Rumpledsilkskin (this web-sites avatar and co-author of the forthcoming ICVM) predates this armour of mass defence by some 40 years.
+Rumpledsilkskin’s idea (this web-sites avatar and co-author of the forthcoming ICVM) predates this armour of mass defence by some 40 years.
 Both ideas point to protection from the slings and arrows of outrageous fortunes!